 The Irish great famine was a time of mass starvation and illness in Ireland from 1845 to 1849.
 During these four years, about 1 million people died, and another million migrated, causing the population to fall by about 25%, from 8.4 million in 1844 to 6.6 million by 1851.

 This crisis is usually called the potato famine, as it’s traced to a potato crop failure for several years.
-This crop failure was caused by a late blight which destroys the leaves and the edible roots of the plant.
-The Irish were completely dependent on the potatoes due to several economic reasons and the UK’s government simply didn’t act.
-In the end, it’s considered the worse famine in Europe in the 19th century.
+This crop failure was caused by a late blight which destroys the plant’s leaves and edible roots.
+The Irish were utterly dependent on the potatoes for several economic reasons, and the UK’s government simply didn’t act.
+Ultimately, it’s considered the worst famine in Europe in the 19th century.

-Maybe this isn’t the main thing Ireland is famous for, but it’s so significant that needs to be in every Ireland facts list even if it’s a very painful one.
+Maybe this isn’t the main thing Ireland is famous for, but it’s so significant that it needs to be in every Ireland facts list, even if it’s a very painful one.

 Enjoyed this post?
 Maybe you’ll also like to read: